lucyZihanZ/Optimization_in_Data_Science/README.md

 # Optimization_in_Data_Science
-Homeworks and Lab projects in IEM351
+Lab projects and Final projects in IEM351